Formyselfonly/awesome-llm-framework/README.md

 # Awesome LLM Frameworks

+👉Understand AI tech roadmap and choose the right AI framework in just one Markdown project—no more than 2 minutes!

+## Road for AI!

+1. First,you need to deploy your LLMs
+2. Second,you need to use your LLMs for APP,here are the mainly tech for you
+   1. Prompt
+   2. RAG
+   3. WorkFlow
+   4. AI Agent
+   5. MCP

 ## **You don't need to master every framework!**

 Choosing the right framework for working with Large Language Models (LLMs) can be overwhelming.
 Instead of wasting time comparing countless options, just pick one that suits your needs and stick with it.
 Avoid overcomplicating your workflow by using too many frameworks.